 In most cases, these blisters will rupture and then slowly crust over.
 During this phase, you may experience flu-like symptoms such as fatigue and fever, making self-care more challenging.

-In a typical shingles timeline, the rash and blisters of the acute eruptive phase take one to two weeks to heal completely but may require longer for some seniors, especially if you are living with other health conditions that may slow down your body’s natural healing process (4).
+In a typical shingles timeline, the rash and blisters of the acute eruptive phase take one to two weeks to heal completely, but some seniors may require longer, especially if they have other health conditions that may slow down their body’s natural healing process.

-The most important thing you can do during this phase is to get plenty of rest and stay hydrated, making sure to keep the affected area clean and dry.
+The most important thing you can do during this phase is to get plenty of rest, stay hydrated, and keep the affected area clean and dry.

-If you’re having difficulty managing your symptoms, or if the rash doesn’t get better after a few weeks, talk to your doctor about your self-care and other treatment options.
+If you’re having difficulty managing your symptoms, or if the rash doesn’t improve after a few weeks, talk to your doctor about self-care and other treatment options.

 Chronic Phase (Post-Herpetic Neuralgia)